readytensor/rt-datasets-forecasting/README.md

 #### Description

 The "Daily Weather Dataset" spans 3 years and includes daily weather measurements for 26 cities worldwide.
 It comprises 17 weather parameters, making it suitable for both multi-variate and single-series forecasting tasks.
-With data from January 2020 to December 2022, it's an ideal resource for forecasting the 'temperature' series while leveraging other weather measurements as potential exogenous factors.
+With data from January 2020 to December 2022, it's an ideal resource for forecasting the 'maxtemp' series while leveraging other weather measurements as potential exogenous factors.

 #### Dataset characteristics